chloeandisabel/happi/README.md

 default to `$HAPPI_HEROKU_APP` or nil.

 Many Heroku API structs such as `Dyno` are resources within an `App`.
-Instead of having to obtain and pass around the `App` struct, keeping it in the client struct reduces the number of arguments that need to be passed around.
+Instead of having to obtain and pass around the `App` name or id, keeping it in the client struct reduces the number of arguments that need to be passed around.

 Heroku's API limits the number of requests per hour.
 Let's find out how many